Commin History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Alexander Comyn (d.
 1289), Earl of Buchan, a Scotish-Norman nobleman, son of William Comyn and Marjory, Countess of Buchan, the heiress of the last native Scottish Mormaer of Buchan, Fergus...

-Another 27 words (2 lines of text) are included under the topic Early Commin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Commin Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Commin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Elizabeth Comyngs, who settled in Plymouth, MA in 1620; George Cumming, who came to New Jersey in 1685; William Cumming, who arrived in Annapolis, MD in 1717.